Simply LaKita

 Instructions

-• Add the 1 tablespoon olive oil, 1 tablespoon butter, and 1 cup diced onion.
-Stir and cook until the onions have softened and become slightly translucent, about 5 to 10 minutes.
+• Sauté aromatics: In a large pot or Dutch oven over medium heat, add 1 tablespoon olive oil, 1 tablespoon butter, and 1 cup diced onion.
+Cook, stirring occasionally, until onions are softened and translucent, about 5-10 minutes.

-• Add the 1 teaspoon salt, 1 teaspoon ground black pepper, 1 teaspoon garlic powder, 1 teaspoon seasoned salt, ½ teaspoon onion powder, and stir to combine.
+• Add seasonings: Stir in 1 teaspoon salt, 1 teaspoon black pepper, 1 teaspoon garlic powder, 1 teaspoon seasoned salt, and ½ teaspoon onion powder.
+Cook for 1 minute to bloom the spices.

 Notes

-• Finish the peas by stirring in a splash of apple cider vinegar, hot sauce, or a dollop of butter for another layer of flavor.
+• Flavor boost: Finish with a splash of apple cider vinegar, hot sauce, or extra butter.

 Calories: 369kcalCarbohydrates: 43gProtein: 26gFat: 11gSaturated Fat: 3gPolyunsaturated Fat: 2gMonounsaturated Fat: 5gTrans Fat: 0.1gCholesterol: 36mgSodium: 881mgPotassium: 950mgFiber: 6gSugar: 8gVitamin A: 91IUVitamin C: 3mgCalcium: 81mgIron: 6mg